jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-3---clarify-command-as-an-aspect-spec-project-summary.md

 - [x] Go through all ideas you can find
 - [x] Organize brainstorm items
-- [x] Reformulate brainstorm texts, determining how things will be
+- [x] Reformulate brainstorm texts, determining how things might be
     - [x] In, out, thru, down
         - [x] Reconsider
         - [x] Integrate old text into new text